Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 The most interesting thing about the nutrition of mustard oil is its fat composition.

-Mustard oil is very rich in monounsaturated fats, which make up for 64,3% of its nutrition.
+Mustard oil is rich in monounsaturated fats, which comprise 64.3% of its nutrition.
 Polyunsaturated fatty acids are in second place with 21g, leaving saturated fats in the last place.

-This oil also has no trans fats and, as a plant-based product, contains no cholesterol.
+This oil also has no trans fats and contains no cholesterol as a plant-based product.

-What gives the mustard oil its powerful smell is a fat molecule called allyl isothiocyanate.
+A fat molecule called allyl isothiocyanate gives the mustard oil its potent smell.
 This same compound gives mustard, horseradish, and wasabi their specific tastes and scents.

 Fat type information